theZhuLab/zhu_lab_website/_members/Hannah-Castels.md

   twitter: nan
 ---

 Hannah graduated from Georgia Tech’s Neuroscience program, and her research interests include receptor signaling mechanisms and their modulation.
-She aims tp integrate mechanobiology to explore these processes, aiming to uncover how physical forces influence cellular communication and function."
+She aims to integrate mechanobiology to explore these processes, aiming to uncover how physical forces influence cellular communication and function."